 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Company is exposed to credit risk principally from its receivables from customers, due from related parties, other receivables and from its financing activities, including deposits with banks and financial institutions.
+The Company is exposed to credit risk principally from its receivables from customers, due from related parties, other receivables, due from related parties and from its financing activities, including deposits with banks and financial institutions.